ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 When not explicitly accelerating to probe for bandwidth (Drain, ProbeRTT, ProbeBW_DOWN, ProbeBW_CRUISE), BBR  responds to loss by slowing down to some extent.
-This is because loss suggests that the available bandwidth and safe volume of in-flight data may have decreased recently, and the flow needs to adapt, slowing down toward the latest delivery process.
+This is because loss suggests that the available bandwidth and safe inflight may have decreased recently, and the flow needs to adapt, slowing down toward the latest delivery process.
 BBR flows implement this response by reducing the short-term model parameters, BBR.bw_shortterm and BBR.inflight_shortterm.